smart-data-lake/smart-data-lake/docs/getting-started/troubleshooting/common-problems.md

 If you define an action in two different files, you will get this error as SDLB can not figure out, which file takes precedence.

-To solve the problem, either rename or move one of the files.
+To solve the problem, either remove the `.conf` file extension or move one of the files.